enzodipasquale/player-template/README.md

 ## 2. Registration

-1. Confirm the player handle you set in `register.py`—that nickname is what the server will display on leaderboards.
+1. Confirm the player name you set in `register.py`—that nickname is what the server will display on leaderboards.
 2. Register via GitHub Actions (Actions tab → “Scheduled Strategy” → “Run workflow”).
 The workflow will execute `register.py` before the first scheduled submission, report whether the handle was created, and log the server-issued ID.
 3. If registration fails, double-check the `SERVER_URL` and `GAME_TOKEN` secrets—typos or missing URL schemes (`https://`) are the usual culprits.

 ## 3. What the scripts do

 - `register.py` validates that `SERVER_URL` and `GITHUB_TOKEN` are present, prints a quick config summary, then calls `/register` with your chosen player name.
 Run it once per fork (or any time you change the name) so the server links your token to that handle.
 - `strategy.py` fetches `/status`, builds an action, and posts it back via `/action`.
-The default logic is random; customise it by editing `build_action()` (or adding helper functions) to pick `shoot`/`keep` directions based on the state history, opponent behaviour, etc. The function must still return the same dictionary shape so the payload remains valid.
+The default logic is random; customise it by editing `strategy(state)` (or adding helper functions) to pick `shoot`/`keep` directions based on the state history, opponent behaviour, etc. The function must still return the same dictionary shape so the payload remains valid.

 Test changes locally by exporting `SERVER_URL` and `GITHUB_TOKEN` and running `python strategy.py`.
 When you are happy with the behaviour, let the scheduled workflow keep submitting moves.